Sado, Niigata: Demographics

-Per Japanese census data, the population of Sado peaked around 1950 and has declined by roughly 60 percent in the decades since.
+Per Japanese census data, the population of Sado peaked around 1950 and has declined by roughly 60% in the decades since.

 Today

 Economy

 Rice fields and Crested Ibis Reintroduction Center in the background.

 As of May 1, 2017, the island has an estimated population of 55,474.
 The island of Sado has seen a steady decline in population since 1950 when the population was 125,597.
 Similar trends have been common in other remote locations of Japan since World War II as younger generations have moved to more urban areas.
 As of October 1, 2008, 36.3% of the island population is over 65 years old, which is a larger ratio than the national average.
 Over 65 is the only increasing age demographic.
 The island is now less populated than it was in the 18th and 19th century.
 There is no university, and the options for post high school studies, short of leaving and going to the mainland, are limited to a few specialty schools.

 Agriculture and fishing are major sources of income for Sado.
 According to the 2000 national census, 22.3% of the workforce was employed in the primary sector and 25% in the secondary sector.
 Fishing is mainly based in Ryotsu and Aikawa.

 Tourism boomed in the beginning of the 1990s and peaked at over 1.2 million yearly visitors, but visitor numbers decreased over the 1990s.
 In the mid-2000s, the number of visitors was closer to 650,000 per year.

 Sado is known for a number of Japanese bamboo weaving artists and artisans who are renowned throughout the country.